zhqu1148980644/TMP/leetcode/117-Populating-Next-Right-Pointers-in-Each-Node-II.md

         // Connectting the right child at first is indispensable.
-        // Otherwise the searching step would fails in future steps. connect(root->right);
+        // Otherwise the searching step would fails in future steps.
+        // Because root->right may not contain children, root->left's will skip root-right and search for another node with children through the link of root->right->next. connect(root->right);
         connect(root->left);